 Pack a weekend bag, gas up the car, and head west as you leave the busy DFW metroplex.
 After 30 minutes to an hour, your surroundings completely change.
 You have officially exited the big city and entered into north Texas "country."
 30 more minutes, and you're crossing over bridges (Lake . . .

 I recently visited my home town of Fayetteville, AR and had the best time staying as a guest and exploring like a tourist, but with knowledge of the best secret places to visit.
-While there, I stayed at the Stay-Inn-Style Bed & Breakfast, a family owned inn with 8 uniquely styled . . .
+While there, I stayed at the Stay-Inn-Style Bed & Breakfast, a family owned inn with 8 uniquely styled guest rooms and . . .

 I had the pleasure of staying at The Coppersmith Inn bed and breakfast last October.
 It was my first time to stay in one - can you say excited?!
 I previously wrote about it in my 4 Reasons to Choose a Bed & Breakfast post, but I want to share more intimate details of my experience with you . . .